Poor Online Reputation Management Can Dent Your Company’s Sales

 The stakes are high for both small and large businesses when it comes to managing their reputations online.
 Competitors can go as far as employing guerilla marketing tactics and planting false-negative reviews to destabilize your brand.
 Regrettably, search engines capture these fabricated reviews and are often published among the first 10 results when your business name or brand is looked up.

-Product complaints, unaddressed grievances, unsatisfactory customer service, or even an employee that was fired and decides to wreak havoc to ruin your reputation are equally impactful.
+Product complaints, unaddressed grievances, unsatisfactory customer service, or even an employee that was fired and decided to wreak havoc to ruin your reputation are equally impactful.
 When you fail to address negative feedback in real-time, this tends to have a snowball effect.
-Soon, your online reputation management efforts are rendered futile and damage control will feel as improbable as stopping an avalanche.
+Soon, your online reputation management efforts are rendered futile, and damage control will feel as improbable as stopping an avalanche.

 Top Management Reputations Can Affect Online Marketing Reputation

-Top-level management plays a pivotal role in any business up to the extent that they become synonymous with the brand name.
-CEO’s or COO’s who tend to be more well-known and have their names and pictures plastered all over the company website can best illustrate this.
-Other companies wanting to invest will always look into top management level reputations before delving into B2B ventures.
+Top-level management plays a pivotal role in any business to the extent that they become synonymous with the brand name.
+CEOs or COO’s who tend to be more well-known and have their names and pictures plastered all over the company website can best illustrate this.
+Other companies wanting to invest will always look into top management-level reputations before delving into B2B ventures.
 Media personalities who have had past working experiences with top-level management will zero in and post or write content about these top-level executives.